ABOUT ST ANDREW’S SCHOOL FOR GIRLS AND OUR RICH HISTORY

 Miss Jessie Johnston

-A self-guided Heritage Tour booklet is available on request at the school’s Foundation Centre, as well as online below:
+A self-guided Heritage Tour booklet, focussing on the notable historical features of the property from 1904 to 2019, is available on request at the school’s Foundation Centre, as well as online below:

 View Heritage Tour Booklet